dongxingMao/TextAtlas5M/evaluation/README.md

-    "image_path": "str", # path to your generation image "original_image_path": "str", # path to the GT image "prompt": "", #  prompt to generate the image "raw_text": "str", # GT text show in the image
+    "image_path": "str", # path to your generation image "original_image_path": "str", # path to the GT image "prompt": "", #  prompt to generate the image "raw_text": "str", # GT text show in the image (used for OCR score) },
-},
 ....
 ```